 Notice: I’m an affiliate for Amazon as well as other companies.
 Any links in this article may be affiliate links.
 I always appreciate it if you purchase something using my affiliate links.
 Doing so helps me to raise a little extra money that pays for the costs of running this site.
 And it allows me to continue bringing you quality content, all without costing you a thing!
 Thanks!

-Sometimes we need a little help!
-That’s why I’m sharing the top herbs for stress.
+Stress is definitely an issue for those who are sensitive.
+And sometimes we need a little help from nature!
+That’s why I’m sharing the top herbs for stress to help sensitives.

-Sometimes it is challenging to manage stress.
-Dealing with busy weeks, having too much on your plate, or being around large groups of people for extended periods can be stressful for most people.
+As a sensitive, sometimes it is challenging to manage stress.
+Dealing with busy weeks, having too much on your plate, or being around large groups of people for extended periods can be overwhelming.
 Even scrolling social media can stress you out!
-But no matter how good your self-care routine may be, there are some times when stress is going to be high.
-And you may need a little extra help to manage your stress.
+And even if you have the best self-care routine, there are some times when stress is going to be extra high.
+And you may need a little extra help to manage it.

 There are quite a few herbs that work really well for a stressed-out nervous system.
 All of the herbs we look at can be taken as a tincture, as tea, or in supplement form.
 There are two categories of herbs that can be beneficial.
 The first category is the nervine herbs.
 The herbs in this group help to support and restore balance in the central nervous system.

-The second category of herbs is the adaptogens.
-The adaptogenic herbs help the body to adapt to stress.
+The second category of herbs is adaptogens.
+Adaptogenic herbs help the body adapt to stress.
 The herbs do this by stopping an overactive stress response.
 They are non-toxic and gentle to the body and can be taken daily for extended periods of time.

 The best nervine herbs for empaths